 The history of Przegląd Sądowy [Court Review] and its predecessors started over 70 years ago, in 1944.
 From 1944 to 1950, the monthly was named Demokratyczny Przegląd Prawniczy [Democratic Legal Review].
 It was a continuation of the pre-WWII legal thought of eminent professors of law and legal practitioners.
 The change of the journal’s title to Nowe Prawo [New Law] (1950–1991) was almost certainly a manifestation of the legal and structural transformations in Poland, even though efforts were made to remain with the old standards.
 The chief editors were lawyers with great authority and substantial academic achievements, including Prof. Zbigniew Resich.
 This position has been held since 1991 by Prof. Dr. Hab.
 Tadeusz Ereciński from the University of Warsaw, author of numerous academic publications, a long-standing Justice and President of the Supreme Court, where he headed the work of the Civil Chamber (currently retired).

-The author receives 70 points for a publication in Court Review (according to the Annex to the Communication of the Minister of Education and Science of 9 February 2021, as amended by the Communication of 18 February 2021, regarding the list of academic journals and reviewed materials from international conferences, issued on the basis of Article 267(3) of the Act on Higher Education and Science of 20 July 2018, Polish Journal of Laws [Dziennik Ustaw], consolidated text: 2021, item 478, as amended).
+The author receives 70 points for a publication in Court Review (according to the Annex to the Communication of the Minister of Education and Science of 1 December 2021, regarding the list of academic journals and reviewed materials from international conferences, issued on the basis of Article 267(3) of the Act on Higher Education and Science of 20 July 2018, Polish Journal of Laws [Dziennik Ustaw], consolidated text: 2021, item 478, as amended).

 The journal is included in the international European Reference Index for the Humanities and Social Sciences (ERIH+) database.